Export Passwords from KeePass for Pleasant

 - Exit KeePass for Pleasant Password Server (make sure it's completely closed)

 - Open up the regular version of KeePass (download from: https://keepass.info)

 - Open File -> Change Master Key, and set a new password.

 - Import your passwords from the KDBX file you exported earlier.

 Exporting can be handled nicely an export script that retrieves the information from the server via API:

 Contact Us for an example script or if you have additional questions.

 Scheduling Automatic Exports

-We would recommend the methods in the "Better Alternatives than Exporting Passwords" section, as the export method can consume time and potentially even interfere with user actions.
+We would first recommend using the built-in Backup & Restore.
+Exporting can potentially consume time or interfere with other user actions.